klahrich/chiefhustler/content/diary/investing-diary-0007.md

 We have been comfortable for so long that we have forgotten the basic rules of life.

-In the specific case of the oil sector, it seems to me that there is a confluence of circumpstances taking place.
+In the specific case of the oil sector, it seems to me that there is a confluence of circumstances taking place.

 As you probably know by now, I'm a generalist and I have zero edge whatsoever in this sector, but I might be able to paint a high-level but low resolution picture of the situation.